-The eligible organisation should contact the Responsible Officer (see page 2) about preparing an application to receive a payment from the fund.
+The eligible organisation should contact the Responsible Officer (see page 2) about preparing an application for payment from the fund.
 The application should be in the form of a letter to the Minister which:

-- confirms the organisation represents grape growers and wine makers of the region - requests a payment from the fund - · attaches an operational plan, which with respect to each broad program activity: - provides a brief description of the activity and intended outcome - aligns the activity to a purpose (in regulation 7(a), and/or industry priority) - · provides a budgeted cost for the activity
+- confirms the organisation represents the grape growers and wine makers of the region - requests a payment from the fund - attaches an operational plan, which with respect to each broad program activity: - provides a brief description of the activity and its intended outcome - aligns the activity to a purpose (regulation 6(a)) - · provides a budgeted cost for the activity.